theQRL/hyperion/docs/layout-of-source-files.rst

 not open-source, please use the special value ``UNLICENSED``.
 Note that ``UNLICENSED`` (no usage allowed, not present in SPDX license list) is different from ``UNLICENSE`` (grants all rights to everyone).
-Solidity follows `the npm recommendation <https://docs.npmjs.com/cli/v7/configuring-npm/package-json#license>`_.
+Hyperion follows `the npm recommendation <https://docs.npmjs.com/cli/v7/configuring-npm/package-json#license>`_.

 Supplying this comment of course does not free you from other obligations related to licensing like having to mention